-Over-the-counter pain relievers like acetaminophen, ibuprofen, and aspirin can be very effective for headaches in adults.
-Most of these are safe for children, but due to the risk of Reye’s syndrome, you should not give aspirin to a child or teenager unless specifically directed by a doctor.
+Over-the-counter (OTC) pain relievers can be very effective for headaches in adults.
+Acetaminophen, ibuprofen, and aspirin are easily available and generally safe in small doses.
+Most of these are safe for children, as well.
+However, aspirin is an important exception.
+Aspirin is associated with a risk of Reye’s syndrome in children.
+Therefore, you should not give aspirin to a child or teen unless specifically directed by a doctor.

 Other OTC medications may also contain the salicylates found in aspirin.
 For example, they are also found in:

 These products should not be given to children who may have, or have had, a viral infection.
 They should also be avoided for several weeks after your child has received the chickenpox vaccine.

 Reye’s syndrome is a rare disorder that causes brain and liver damage.
 Although it can happen at any age, it is most often seen in children.

 Reye’s syndrome usually occurs in children who have had a recent viral infection, such as chickenpox or the flu.
 Taking aspirin to treat such an infection greatly increases the risk of Reye’s.